evanacoates/C11-NoteTaker/README.md

 ## Description

 Note taking app refactor.
+This app allows you to write and save notes using an Express.js back end.

-## Deployed Application
+## Technologies Used

+HTML, CSS, JavaScript, Node.js, Express.js

 ## License